AIDELabAZ/LSMS-ISA_data_handbook/README.md

 4. Edit the "project.do"

-   The "project.do" creates a local file directory to store the raw datasets and the cleaned dataset.
+     The "project.do" creates a local file directory to store the raw datasets and the cleaned dataset and the "project.do" runs the code compile the guide.
 We have to do a bit of global path editing on "project.do" to work for your unique local computer username.
 The edits are specific to your computer and will allow the "project.do" file to use and create the paths on and for your local computer.

-  On line 30, 31, and 34 replace "USERNAME" with your unique local computer username.
+  In the do file editor open project.do.
+On the project.do on line 30, 31, and 34 replace "USERNAME" with your unique local computer username.

    ```
        if `"`c(username)'"' == "USERNAME" {
         global 		project  	"/Users/USERNAME/git/lsms-isa_data_handbook"